GynderDK/Misc.-TurretBase-Objects---ReTexture/README.md

 # Upscaled and Retextured Turrets for Rimworld - Line Art Edition
-Color Version might be uploaded at a later point.

 Welcome to the Upscaled and Retextured Turrets repository for the Rimworld mod "Misc.
 TurretBase, Objects"!
 This repo is dedicated to providing high-quality line art for turrets and turret bases, offering a solid foundation for modders and enthusiasts looking to personalize their Rimworld experience.